Poet9/Poet9/README.md

 - 👋 Hi, I’m Amine
 - 👀 I’m interested in web development specially backend engineering
-- 🌱 I’m currently working with MERN stack
+- 🌱 I’m currently working with Nextjs and typescript and tailwind
 - 🌱 I'm learning state management libraries mainly redux and recoil
 - 💞️ I’m currently available for a collaboration